emhoracek/derbydrama.com/index.markdown

 Each player choses to play a Jammer or a Blocker.
 They create a derby name and look for their character, as well as assigning numbers to four
-stats: OFFENSE, DEFENSE, DRAMA, and HEART.
+stats: AGILITY, POWER, DRAMA, and HEART.

 Just like a real roller derby bout, <cite>The Bout</cite> is broken up into two periods, each having multiple jams.